ISS ECLSS: Advanced Closed Loop System

 The Advanced Closed Loop System (ACLS) is an ESA rack that converts carbon dioxide and water into oxygen and methane.
 The is removed from the station air by an amine scrubber, then removed from the scrubber by steam.
 50% of the is converted to methane and water by a Sabatier reaction.
 The other 50% of carbon dioxide is jettisoned from the ISS along with the methane that is generated.
 The water is recycled by electrolysis, producing hydrogen (used in the Sabatier reactor) and oxygen.
-This is very different from the NASA oxygen-generating rack that is reliant on a steady supply of water from Earth in order to generate oxygen.
+This is different from the NASA oxygen-generating rack that is reliant on a steady supply of water from Earth in order to generate oxygen.
 This water-saving capability reduced the needed water in cargo resupply by 400 liters per year.
 By itself it can regenerate enough oxygen for three astronauts.

 The ACLS was delivered on the Kounotori 7 launch in September 2018 and installed in the Destiny module as a technology demonstrator (planned to operate for one to two years).
 It was successful, and remains on board the ISS permanently.